chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 const content = renderer(filePath, componentOptions, ext);
 ```

-You may need to do something similar if you have any code making use of Nunjucks's `this.ctx`, but that all depends on your custom shortcode or filter.
+You may need to do something similar if you have any code making use of Nunjucks’s `this.ctx`, but that all depends on your custom shortcode or filter.

 ### Render plugin with limited availability